We are the gateway to beautiful Banks Peninsula

 SiloStay, at Little River is the perfect place to base yourself while you explore Banks Peninsula, which is featured in the video from travel vloggers, Bare Kiwi.

 Birdlings Flat (unless you are a member of the Birdling family) is such an uninspiring name for such an amazing place.
 Thousands of cars, and hundreds of bikes (on the rail trail), every week drive and ride across a small corner of it on the way to Little River and the Peninsula or back again.
 Find out more.

 Formed by ancient volcanic eruptions the regions first settlers were Maori who recognised its potential for shelter and food.
 Next came the sealers and whalers followed by European colonists who founded and settled Akaroa, Little River, Lyttelton and many of the Peninsula’s outer bays.
-Abundant with wildlife and history, it’s a great place to spend the day exploring, surfing, whale watching or generally loosing yourself.
+Abundant with wildlife and history, it’s a great place to spend the day exploring, surfing, whale watching or generally losing yourself.

 Little River sprawls among the hills at the head of Lake Wairewa, formerly known in European times as Lake Forsyth.
 Wairewa means “water lifted up”.
 All the important Peninsula roads converge on Little River and in earlier days it was a thriving coach and railway terminus.
 Today, it is known as “the Gateway to the Peninsula”, or Banks Portal.

 In pre-European times it was vital as a communications and trading centre and the number of Pa in the area highlight its strategic importance.
 The whole district from Little River to Birdlings Flat and the Lake Forsyth outlet is rich in Maori history and occupation sites.

 Beware.
 This is normal, much of which can be put down to isolation.

 In recent times the ‘River’, as it is affectionately known, has been rumoured as a possible high tech hub, an Eco Innovation Centre and sometime ‘seed’ for impending revolutions.